- 1899-1939 (Creation)

 Scope and content

-Notebooks, notes, maps, drawings, newspaper cuttings, watercolours, and a silver inkwell.
-Made during Carter's career between 1899-1939.
-(This is material other than that directly connected with the tomb of Tutankhamun.)
+Notebooks, loose notes, maps, plans, drawings, newspaper cuttings, watercolours, and a silver desk-set.
+The documentation was created during Carter's career between 1899-1939.
+This material excludes material connected with the tomb of Tutankhamun, see the Tutankhamun Archive.

 Appraisal, destruction and scheduling